Predatory Lending: What It Is and How to Protect Yourself

 • Moving the debts to a balance transfer credit card

-Debt management plan (DMP)
+Debt Management Plans (DMP)

 Borrowers can also consider a debt management plan (DMP) to pay off their payday loans.
 A DMP consolidates all of a borrower’s existing loans together into a single debt with a lower interest rate, making payments more manageable.
-Borrowers have to work directly with their lender to see if they’ll offer this option though.
+Borrowers have to work directly with their lender to see if they’ll offer this option, though.
 If they do, this can be a great way to repay your debt on your terms.

 Borrowers should also consider credit counseling, where they can talk with a credit expert about their specific situation to establish a repayment plan that works for them.
 You can often get a free consultation from a nonprofit credit counseling service near where you live.